 What Zones are Suitable for Azalea Bushes ?

 There are 11 different planting zones throughout the United States.
 10° F increments separate these planting zones.
 Zone 1 is the coldest climate, and zone 13 is the warmest climate.
 Zone 1 has the shortest warm season with the average latest frost occurring in late May with the earliest frost occurring in late August, while zones 10 through 13 generally have no frost to worry about.

 The best zones for azaleas are zones 4 through 8, with the warmer zones being the better choice.
 These hardiness zones will have a cold season but one that will accommodate azaleas.

 Tips for Planting in Zones 4, 5, and 6

-You should also plant azaleas in an area that can block the wind.
+You should also plant them in an area that can block the wind.
 A cold, dry win can dry out the buds and flowers of the azaleas.
-This will cause the shrub not to bloom or produce flowers, which is the reason for planting the azaleas in the first place.
+This will cause the plant not to bloom or produce flowers, which is the reason for planting the azaleas in the first place.

-Planting azaleas in full sun and in an area that can be blocked from wind will help the plants thrive in zones 4, 5, and 6.
+Planting them in full sun and in an area that can be blocked from wind will help the plants thrive in zones 4, 5, and 6.

 Tips for Planting in Zones 7 and 8

 If planting azaleas in zones 7 and 8, you will need to make sure they are planting in an area that will get adequate shade in the afternoons and evenings.
 As zones 7 and 8 are warmer climates, azaleas will not need as much sun as they require in zones 4 through 6 because they do not need the warmth from the sun as those zones do.